 By 2010, we were well underway with many new vertical construction projects along the Front Range.
 The business has continued to grow with George W. Hall’s values deeply instilled into all that we do.
 The company is now a leader in vertical construction, having successfully constructed several large-scale mixed-use and hospitality projects.
 55 years later, we all hold to the same values of opportunity, innovation, and quality that the company was founded upon.

-In 2021, George and Brett decided to sell the Milliken headquarters to a new charter school.
+In 2021, we decided to sell the Milliken headquarters to a new charter school.
 The charter school is a much-needed addition to the town of Milliken, which has experienced substantial growth in recent years, and the building will be better utilized as a place of learning, next to another of Hall-Irwin's projects, the Milliken Athletic Complex.
 Hall-Irwin's new office is back in Greeley, the same city where it was founded 58 years ago.
-Shortly after moving to the new office, Lori Masi bought out her brother, Bret's shares, to become our new CEO.
-We are now proudly a woman-owned company.
+Shortly after moving to the new office, Lori Masi became our new CEO, making us a woman-owned business.

 Hall-Irwin has been built on over five decades of learning how to adapt to whatever obstacles we face.
-The COVID-19 virus changed how the world worked, and the construction industry and Hall-Irwin adjusted accordingly.
-We continued to focus on meeting our clients' needs, caring for our team, and building Northern Colorado with distinction.
+We continue to focus on meeting our clients' needs, caring for our team, and building Northern Colorado with distinction.
 George still comes into the office every weekday and greets his employees with a smile.
 Thanks to our founder’s vision and values, we are a company of resilient strength and capability.